kindredgroup/pit-toolkit/README.md

 - RSync is installed and available globally as `rsync`
 - Node 16.13.2 (or compatible) is installed
 - Git is installed and available globally as `git`
+- PostgreSQL server is running locally.
+It has `pit-lock-manager` database.
 - HNC Manager is installed in your local kubernetes.
 [We need version 0.9.0](https://github.com/kubernetes-sigs/hierarchical-namespaces/releases/tag/v0.9.0)
   - Versions 1.0.0 and 1.1.0 are faulty and will not work properly on Mac.
   - Install is easy: `HNC_VERSION=v0.9.0 kubectl apply -f https://github.com/kubernetes-sigs/hierarchical-namespaces/releases/download/${HNC_VERSION}/hnc-manager.yaml`